johannesgiorgis/personal-website/content/post/2019-01-06-how-i-build-this-site.md

 $ cp ../themes/tranquilpeak/archetypes/* .
 $ ls

+archetypes/
+├── default.md
+├── page.md
-default.md	page.md		post.md
+└── post.md
 ```

 For now, I want to update the default front matter information that is added to newly created posts.
-Edit the post.md to ensure posts are in draft mode by default, and disable categories, tags, keywords and thumbnail image:
+Edit the `post.md` to ensure new posts are in draft mode by default, and disable categories, tags, keywords and thumbnail image:

 ```
 ---